 This quote was submitted on Thursday 24 February 2005.

 'It is always a thrill to have someone record a song I've written, but when one of the greatest voices in country music, Gene Watson, sings one, it is an honour beyond measure.

-By the way, when world famous violin/fiddle player Mark O'Connor was asked to reflect on his time as a studio musician, he mentioned that playing on Gene's 'Back in the Fire' album was one of the highlights of his career'.
+By the way, when world famous violin / fiddle player Mark O'Connor was asked to reflect on his time as a studio musician, he mentioned that playing on Gene's 'Back in The Fire' (Warner Bros.
+Records, 1988) album was one of the highlights of his career'.

 Thank you, Jerry Vandiver, for your support of Gene Watson.

 Jerry Vandiver is from Kansas City, Missouri and began his professional pursuits when he moved to Nashville in the Fall of 1984.
 Jerry became an exclusive staff writer on Music Row for Dick James Music, Little Big Town Music, Malaco Music and Talbot Music.

 Jerry Vandiver's first major label cut was 'Don't Waste it on the Blues', which was co-written with Sandy Ramos).